strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 As part of the deployment plan, you set the importance of the apps and Office add-ins that are installed on the devices you're deploying to.
 This setting helps determine which devices are included in the pilot phase of the deployment.

 Any app or add-in that's installed on less than 2% of the devices targeted in the deployment plan is marked Low Install Count.
-(Two percent is the deafult setting; you can adjust the threshold in the readiness settings from 0 to 10%.)
+(Two percent is the default setting; you can adjust the threshold in the readiness settings from 0 to 10%.)
 Low install count apps and add-ins are automatically marked as **Ready to upgrade**.

 For the remaining apps and add-ins, you can choose **Critical**, **Important**, or **Not important**.
 If you mark an app or add-in as critical or important, Update Readiness will include some devices with that app or add-in in the pilot deployment.
 (Making an app or add-in critical means more instances of it will be included in the pilot.)
 If you mark an app or add-in as Not Important, Upgrade Readiness automatically sets it to **Ready to upgrade**.